pcdshub/pcds-ci-helpers/README.md

     # The folder containing the conda recipe (meta.yaml)
     - CONDA_RECIPE_FOLDER="conda-recipe"
     # Extra dependencies needed to run the tests which are not included
-    # at the recipe and dev-requirements.txt.
+    # in the recipe or CONDA_REQUIREMENTS.
 E.g. PyQt
     - CONDA_EXTRAS="pip pyqt=5 happi"
     # Requirements file with contents for tests dependencies
     - CONDA_REQUIREMENTS="dev-requirements.txt"